2024 Call for Performances + Art Actions

 Depending on weather conditions projects may be required to perform on shore if the ice conditions are not safe.

-The greatest stipend amount for 2023 is up to $800 for performing artists and teams.
+The greatest stipend amount for 2024 is up to $900 for performing artists and teams (this is a $100 increase from 2023).
 The amount awarded will be determined by the total number of projects selected and their individual plans/needs, as outlined in the proposals.

 We recommend the following guidelines when considering your budget (though we understand there are other factors than time that you might take into consideration, such as number of people involved, material costs, etc):

-$200 – activities that are short, and happen only once
+$225 – activities that are short, only happen only once

 Art Shanty Projects does its best to support artists fiscally and logistically.
 In addition to the stipend, we provide direct production support throughout the process, as well as additional resources for discounted materials and resource sharing through our partner organizations whenever possible.